grantj-re3/FlindersEZproxy-StanzaStore/ExampleScenario.md

 ### The @triallastday instruction

 The @triallastday instruction allows one to specify a date after which the stanza will no longer be included in any aggregated stanza file.
 This instruction can appear zero or one time within an individual stanza file.
-The purpose is to allow a stanza to be included in the aggregated file until the specified/trial date, after which whenever the ezp_merge_into_group_stanzas.sh program is run the content of the individual stanza file will be omitted.
+The purpose is to allow a stanza to be included in the aggregated file until the specified/trial end-date.
+Whenever the ezp_merge_into_group_stanzas.sh program is run after this date, the content of the individual stanza file will be omitted.

 The date format which follows the "@triallastday" text can be any format permitted by the Linux/Unix date command.
 For the date command which comes with GNU coreutils 8.4, this includes:
 - 2018-08-01, 2018-8-1, 2018-8-01, 2018-08-1